Resources are provided with this practice

 - the student hasn’t understood the problem solving strategy (so it will need re-teaching)

-- the problem solving strategy has too many steps
+- the problem solving strategy has too many steps.

-Teach social problem solving - Practice brief
+Step 1: Teach social problem solving

-Step2.
-Practice relaxation
+Step 2: Practice relaxation

 Ensure that class practises relaxation skills.

-Step 3.
-Embed and respond
+Step 3: Embed and respond

 Be alert to any situations throughout the day that may result in social difficulties.